 Honestly, Winnipeg’s North End didn’t scare me.
 It didn’t (and still doesn’t) require courage for me to live here.

-Those gang members to me, were just kids (albeit only a handful of years younger than me).
+Those gang members to me, were just kids.
 I knew their little sisters and where they lived and their favourite chocolate bar.
 It’s not hard to demand common sense and safety (like I’ll hang on to that weapon while you’re here, thank you very much) when you know someone’s middle name.
 I’d been to that waterfall before, jumped off of it countless times – it was already a safe place for me.

 So while I don’t want to ruin my reputation, I may have to confess that none of that required courage.

 If courage is doing something scared, the most courageous thing I can do… is be a failure.
 The bravest thing I can think of… is admitting I need help.
 Like, embarrassing amounts of help for things “Normal” people can easily do.